nicolasmarie1/pcvs/docs/source/basics/getting-started.rst

 Installation
 ############

 The simplest way to install PCVS is through **PyPI** repositories.
-It will fetch the lastest release but a specific version can be specified (detailed documentation in :doc:`installation`):
+It will fetch the lastest release, but a specific version can be specified (detailed documentation in :doc:`installation`):

 .. code-block:: bash